RikGr/blog/_posts/2022-04-25-Create-Logic-Apps-with-Azure-Queue-Connector-using-Bicep.md

               }
 ```

 And there it was!
-The same error as shown above was thrown
+The same error was thrown.

-So I finally concluded that the parameter for the **connection name** must be defined in the resource code itself and as a string to make it all work:
+So I finally concluded that the parameter **connection name** must be defined in the resource code itself and as a *string* to make it all work:

 ```
       actions: {